simonemberton/Introduction_to_Creative_Coding/Week_12/Week_12.md

 Create a div in the body of your html file with an id of “divAnim01”: https://www.w3schools.com/tags/tag_div.asp

-Insert some text and an image inside the div tags. https://www.w3schools.com/tags/tag_img.asp
+Insert some text and an image inside the div tags. https://www.w3schools.com/tags/tag_img.asp.
+It's up to you to choose an image and download it.
+We chose the p5 logo from [here](https://medium.com/processing-foundation/making-p5-js-accessible-e2ce366e05a0).

 Add two buttons, one for start and one for stop.